Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Computational methods

 \subsection{Posterior summaries}

 Besides plotting marginals for individual parameters $\rho,\theta,p$ and $\beta$, we report selected summary statistics computed on the MCMC output.
-These are the consensus partial order (which displays relations with posterior support greater than one half, see \app~\ref{app:posterior-summary-stats}) and the Bayes factor for the first $S'$ of the $\Sb$ covariate effects to be ordered, $\B_{S'}=\{\beta\in \B_0: \beta_1>\beta_2>...>\beta_{S'}\}$.
-This Bayes factor is the ratio of marginal likelihoods
+These are the consensus poset (which displays relations with posterior support greater than one half, see \app~\ref{app:posterior-summary-stats}) and the Bayes factor for the first $S'$ of the $\Sb$ covariate effects to be ordered, $\B_{S'}=\{\beta\in \B_0: \beta_1>\beta_2>...>\beta_{S'}\}$ and given by $ B_{S',0}={p(y|\beta\in \B_{S'})}/{p(y|\beta\in \B_0)}. $ Formulae for estimating these quantities are given in \app~\ref{app:posterior-summary-stats}.